Alberto González (baseball): Chicago Cubs

-On November 21, 2012, González signed a minor league deal with the Chicago Cubs including an invite to spring training.
-He made the opening day roster.
-He was designated for assignment on April 19, 2013.
+On November 21, 2012, González signed a minor league contract with the Chicago Cubs that included an invitation to spring training.
+He made the team's Opening Day roster.
+González was designated for assignment by Chicago on April 19, 2013.

 New York Yankees (second stint)

-On May 10, 2013, González was traded by the Cubs back to the New York Yankees in return for cash considerations or a player to be named later.
+On May 10, 2013, González was traded by the Cubs back to the New York Yankees in exchange for cash considerations or a player to be named later.
 He was initially assigned to Triple-A when acquired, but was called up on May 12 when Eduardo Núñez went on the disabled list.
-On May 15, 2013, Gonzalez pitched for the first time on the mound in the top of the ninth inning against the Seattle Mariners getting the third out with a fly out.
-Gonzalez was designated for assignment on May 18 after the Yankees acquired Reid Brignac, and recalled again on June 21 after Brignac was designated for assignment.
+On May 15, González pitched for the first time on the mound in the top of the ninth inning against the Seattle Mariners getting the third out with a fly out.
+González was designated for assignment on May 18 after the Yankees acquired Reid Brignac, He cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on May 21.
+González recalled again on June 21 after Brignac was designated for assignment.

 San Diego Padres (second stint)

 On December 2, 2013, González was signed to a minor league contract with the San Diego Padres.
-He was released on April 23.
+He was released by the Padres organization on April 23, 2014.

 Wichita Wingnuts

-Gonzalez signed with the Wichita Wingnuts of the American Association of Independent Professional Baseball to begin the 2015 season.
+González signed with the Wichita Wingnuts of the American Association of Independent Professional Baseball to begin the 2015 season.

 Detroit Tigers

 On June 27, 2015, González signed a minor-league deal with the Detroit Tigers, and he was assigned to Double A Erie SeaWolves.
-On December 23, 2015, the Tigers re-signed González to a minor league contract.
+On December 23, the Tigers re-signed González to a minor league contract.
 He was released on June 2, 2016.